santiago-webdev/portfolio-and-blog/src/lib/posts/how-to-sync-two-directories-with-rsync.md

 datetime: 2023-07-06 09:46
 ---

-# How to sync two directories with rsync

 If you have a `source_dir` and want a `target_dir` to have _the same contents_ as your source you **need the trailing slash** at `./source_dir/`